-All rotations are four weeks in length with the exception of drug information which is two weeks.
+All rotations are four weeks in length with the exception longitudinal experiences.

 Graduation & Certification

-- Upon successful completion of your PGY1 Pharmacy Practice Residency, you will receive a Certificate of Completion from Hillcrest Hospital.
+- Upon successful completion of your PGY1 Pharmacy Practice Residency, you will receive a Certificate of Completion from Cleveland Clinic Hillcrest Hospital.

 - To successfully complete this residency, you must: